UniMath/Schools/2019-04-Birmingham/Part1_Spartan_Type_Theory/Spartan_exercises.md

 as even simple notational conventions and basics will be new to you.
 We encourage you to work together with others, and to ask lots of questions!

-You should try to solve them the exercises on paper, as well as with Coq (see the accompanying file [Spartan_exercises.v](./Spartan_exercises.v)).
-The paper will make you understand the concepts, and Coq will make sure you have got all the details right.
+You should try to solve the exercises on paper as well as with Coq (see the accompanying file [Spartan_exercises.v](./Spartan_exercises.v)).
+The paper is good for understanding and Coq is good for precision.

-## Exercise 1
+### Exercise 1

 For each of the following types, write down an element of that type, if it has one.
 If it does not have any elements, you should establish that this is the